-Ranked 9th out of public universities in the nation by U.S. News & World Report, UCI has an annual impact on the Southern California economy of $5 billion.
+Ranked ninth out of public universities in the nation by U.S. News & World Report, UCI has an annual impact on the Southern California economy of $5 billion.
 Cumulatively, Applied Innovation has signed over 140 licensing agreements, produced over 1000 active inventions and generated more than 100 startups based on UCI intellectual property.
 At BIO, there was no shortage of key industry players who wanted to learn more and engage with the breakthrough life science technologies coming out of UCI.
-“I had very substantive partnering meetings with a variety of pharma companies, such as AbbVie, Pfizer, Johnson & Johnson, Amgen, and Eli Lilly,” stated Casie Kelly, Assistant Director of Licensing at Applied Innovation.
+“I had very substantive partnering meetings with a variety of pharma companies, such as AbbVie, Pfizer, Johnson & Johnson, Amgen, and Eli Lilly,” said Casie Kelly, assistant director of licensing at Applied Innovation.
 “They felt that our science was very strong in the areas that they were interested in and they wanted to see more of what is being done at UCI.”

 BIO also provided a forum for UCI startups to present their business plans to potential partners and investors at the “Startup Stadium.”
 Two UCI-based startups developing cancer therapeutics pitched to an esteemed panel of judges:

 Meanwhile, the Applied Innovation booth was buzzing with activity as their display showed a video highlighting the impacts of UCI research and technologies.
-Lalisa Stutts, IP Marketing Analyst and Fellowship Program Manager and ITG Fellows Kate Rodriguez, Ahmed Khorshid, and Carol Pham engaged with attendees, educating them on Applied Innovation’s programs fostering technology transfer, industry partnerships, and startup innovations.
-“We saw a lot of traffic at our booth from people starting companies, patent attorneys, non-profit institutions and business development professionals from various pharmaceutical companies reaching out to us,” according to Pham.
+Lalisa Stutts, IP marketing analyst and fellowship program manager, and ITG fellows Kate Rodriguez, Ahmed Khorshid, and Carol Pham engaged with attendees, educating them on Applied Innovation’s programs fostering technology transfer, industry partnerships, and startup innovations.
+“We saw a lot of traffic at our booth from people starting companies, patent attorneys, non-profit institutions and business development professionals from various pharmaceutical companies reaching out to us,” Pham said.

 As Applied Innovation continues to facilitate the commercialization of research and technologies from UCI laboratories, the new relationships formed at this year’s BIO will expand the campus’ impact on the healthcare economy, both regionally and nationally.
-“The energy has been fantastic” concluded Michael Artinger.
+“The energy has been fantastic,” Artinger said.
 “We’re getting the impression that people are coming by because they’re hearing good things about the breadth and depth of innovation happening at the University of California, Irvine.”